LoginLEE/LoginLEE/README.md

 Hi there, I'm Edmund LEE a MPhil Student.

 - I'm currently studying at HKUST!!!
-- I'm currently learning to learn how to machine learn.
+- I'm currently learning to learn how to make machine learn.